ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

-When HTTP Datagrams (see {{Section 2 of HTTP-DGRAM}}) are associated with UDP Proxying request streams, the HTTP Datagram Payload field has the format defined in {{dgram-format}}.
+When HTTP Datagrams (see {{Section 2 of HTTP-DGRAM}}) are associated with UDP Proxying request streams, the HTTP Datagram Payload field has the format defined in {{dgram-format}}, using notation from {{Section 1.3 of QUIC}}.
 Note that when HTTP Datagrams are encoded using QUIC DATAGRAM frames {{!QUIC-DGRAM=RFC9221}}, the Context ID field defined below directly follows the Quarter Stream ID field, which is at the start of the QUIC DATAGRAM frame payload; see {{Section 2.1 of HTTP-DGRAM}}.

 ~~~ ascii-art
 UDP Proxying HTTP Datagram Payload {